batuhan-kaya/batuhan-kaya/README.md

-# Hello
+I mostly enjoy developing **front-end** projects.
+I'm looking for a new career in my spare time from my full-time job.
+Besides being a **computer programming student**, I develop open source projects in my spare time.
+I have a keen interest in the **JavaScript ecosystem**.
+I take an active role in the Events and Organization team at **Google Developer Student Club**.
+Outside of my field, I volunteer at LOSEV and TEMA.
+If I have time from my full-time job and all my other pursuits, I play chess.

-I'm a software developer who mostly specializes in frontend development.
-I am pursuing a new career in the time I have left over from my full-time job.
-Besides being a computer programming student, I also develop open-source projects in my spare time. **I have a keen interest in the JavaScript ecosystem.** I take an active role in the Events and Organization team at Google Developer Student Club.
-Outside my field, I volunteer at LOSEV and TEMA.
-If I have spare time, outside my full-time job and all my other commitments, I enjoy playing chess.
+Translated with DeepL.com (free version)

 * ✉️  You can contact me at [hello@batuhankaya.dev](mailto:hello@batuhankaya.dev)